MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Accessing **Travel Point** methods and properties now works in all cases.
 Previously, when the **Travel Point** was set up in isolation and not nested in an explicit **Travel Point Group**, and a reference to it was passed to the method or property node from another script node (for example, from a **Get Variable** node), the **Travel Point** reference was incorrectly filtered out at runtime and the method call or property access would fail to work.
 (31414)

+#### WebSlate

+* Added the option to prevent the WebSlate from suspending when users are at a distance, or when it is offscreen.
+Useful for slates that need to keep running in the background, but can cause performance issues if overused.
+Normally, to save resources, WebSlates suspend 30 seconds after going offscreen or becoming too small to be useful.

+    This option can be seen in Unity's inspector when a WebSlate is selected, as a checkbox on the WebSlate script called **Prevent Suspension**.

 #### Uploader

 * The `ContentVersion` has been incremented to 1.22.0.
 Newly published content will only be visible in recent versions of the Mesh app.